 Citi ThankYou is a valuable points currency, as it has quite a few useful airline & hotel partners.
 Hopefully the above is a useful rundown of how you can transfer, combine, and share Citi points with others.

 The process of transferring points to airline and hotel partners is easy, as it is with most transferable points currencies.
 The same is true when combining points between Citi accounts, which can be done online at any point.
-The ability to share Citi points is an advantage of the program, but comes with restrictions — you can transfer up to 100K points per year, and points expire 90 days after they’re transfered.
+The ability to share Citi points is an advantage of the program, but comes with restrictions — you can transfer up to 100K points per year, and points expire 90 days after they’re transferred.

 To Citi cardmembers, what has your experience been with transferring, combining, and sharing points?